x7airworker/JWS-fullstack-starter/README.md

 - Backend using [JavaWebStack](https://github.com/JavaWebStack)
 - Frontend using [VueJS](https://vuejs.org/)
 - Hot Reload of Frontend while developing
+- No need for special proxy configurations, because the Frontend runs on the same domain
+- A single jar to deploy

 # How to use
 - Create your new project with this template